MelisaBogdan/MongoDB_Coding_Challenge/README.md

 **
 MongoDB assessment (3h total work)

+Dependencies needed:
-Dependencies needed: npm install -y
+  npm init (for the the node modules) npm install -y
+For testing:
-For testing: npm --save-dev jest
+  npm --save-dev jest
+To start it:
+  nodemongoDB.js
+ To start the tests:
+  npm test

 What I achieved to do:
 The code is implemented using JavaScript.
 I am new to testing in JavaScript so the reason I chose to work with it is because I have worked before with json objects only in JavaScript.